pytorch/PiPPy/README.md

 - [ ] shared weights synchronization in runtime
 - [ ] CUDA device placement
 - [ ] Beta integration into repos like HuggingFace transformers
+- [ ] Checkpointing as a configuration surface (manual & automated)

 low-pri
 - [ ] Shape-specialized tracing